Sumed22/vancomycin-healthcare-analytics/README.md

 # Vancomycin Healthcare Analytics & Data Visualization

 ## Overview
-This project explores Vancomycin therapy in critically ill ICU patients using clinical data visualization.
+This project explores Vancomycin therapy in critically ill ICU patients using healthcare data visualization.
 The analysis focuses on kidney function, illness severity, serum Vancomycin concentrations, bacterial sensitivity, and nephrotoxic drug exposure.

 ## Objective
 The objective was to identify clinical patterns that may support safer and more personalized Vancomycin therapy through descriptive statistics and interpretable visualizations.